 1) Making Magic Wands

 This is a combination of story telling, craft and just roaming outdoors and can be differentiated for any age group.

 - Take the class outdoors and tell them that today is about creating your own magic.
 The first task is to find a stick that will make the perfect magic wand.

 - All the children hunt for a stick, bring it back to the circle and tell the rest of the class what they like about the stick they chose

 - All the children paint/ decorate their stick

 - For Early Years once the sticks are decorated each child says what magic power they would like and then the whole class says a spell together.
 For KS1 or 2 then each child can make up their own magic spell and tell it to the class.

-- Autumn art: autumn leaves are everywhere as this time of year and a great opportunity for combining art and science:
+Leaves are a great opportunity for combining art and science.

 - Ask the class to collect their own leaf and dissect it – chop it in half and look at the vein up the stem, peel the leaf apart and look at the membrane that absorbs the sun

 - Everyone in the class can collect more leaves and complete leaf rubbings then use a tree book to look up which trees they belong to

 Nature scavenger hunt: to get children curious about nature and using their learning skills too then a nature scavenger hunt can be brilliant.

 - Give every child a list of what they need to find.
 This can be themed to practice literacy, numeracy, shapes or colours e.g. find one item in nature for each colour of the rainbow, one item that starts with these letters, find 1 leaf, 2 sticks etc